cp-coder1269/user_app/README.md

 ## Troubleshooting

 - **Backend Communication Issues**: Ensure that the Node.js backend server is running and accessible from the Flutter app.
-- **Database Connection Issues**: Verify that the MySQL server is running and properly configured.
+- **Database Connection Issues**: Verify that the MySQL server is running and properly configured with the Node.js backend server.
 - **Email Sending Issues**: Check your Amazon SES configuration in the Node.js backend server.

-##Contact
+## Contact

 If you encounter any issues or have questions, please email me at cppal474@gmail.com.